TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-supermassive-black-hole/index.md

 ## Examining the vulnerability

-We can use `\n.\r\n`, a.k.a *LF‑dot‑CRLF*, to close our crafted message, the SMTP server will recognize dot-only line as end-of-DATA, and everything that follows (`MAIL FROM:…`, `RCPT TO:…`, etc.) will be interpreted  as new SMTP commands.
+We can use `\n.\r\n`, a.k.a *LF‑dot‑CRLF*, to close our crafted message, the SMTP server will recognize a dot-only line as end-of-DATA, and everything that follows (`MAIL FROM:…`, `RCPT TO:…`, etc.) will be interpreted  as new SMTP commands.

 #### The payload